Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Abstract

 \section{Abstract}

-While recent advances in vision-language models (VLMs) have accelerated the development of language-guided robot planners, their black-box nature often lacks safety guarantees and interpretability crucial for real-world deployment.
+While recent advances in vision-language models have accelerated language-guided robot planning, their black-box nature lacks the safety guarantees and interpretability crucial for real-world deployment.
 Conversely, classical symbolic planners offer rigorous safety verification but require significant expert knowledge for setup.
-To bridge the current gap, this paper proposes ViLaIn-TAMP, a hybrid planning framework for enabling verifiable, interpretable, and autonomous robot behaviors.
-ViLaIn-TAMP comprises three main components: (1) ViLaIn (Vision-Language Interpreter) - A prior framework that converts multimodal inputs into structured problem specifications using off-the-shelf VLMs without additional domain-specific training, (2) a modular Task and Motion Planning (TAMP) system that grounds these specifications in actionable trajectory sequences through symbolic and geometric constraint reasoning and can utilize learning-based skills for key manipulation phases, and (3) a corrective planning module which receives concrete feedback on failed solution attempts from the motion and task planning components and can feed adapted logic and geometric feasibility constraints back to ViLaIn to improve and further refine the specification.
-We evaluate our framework on several challenging manipulation tasks in a cooking domain.
-We demonstrate that the proposed closed-loop corrective architecture exhibits a more than 30\% higher mean success rate for \vilaintamp compared to without corrective planning.
+Moreover, most existing methods are limited to single-arm pick-and-place tasks, leaving bimanual manipulation largely underexplored, despite its tightly interdependent subtasks and the need to explicitly manage inter-arm collisions.
+To bridge this gap, this paper proposes \vilaintamp, a hybrid planning framework for enabling verifiable, interpretable, and autonomous bimanual robot behaviors. \vilaintamp comprises three main components: (1) a Vision-Language Interpreter (\vilain) adapted from a prior work that converts multimodal inputs into structured PDDL problem specifications, (2) an integrated Task and Motion Planning (TAMP) system that grounds these specifications in actionable trajectory sequences through symbolic and geometric constraint reasoning, explicitly verifying feasibility before execution, and (3) a corrective planning (CP) module which receives structured motion failure feedback and feeds it as constraints back to \vilain to refine the specification.
+We design challenging bimanual manipulation tasks in a cooking domain to evaluate our framework, where experimental results show that \vilaintamp outperforms a VLM-as-a-planner baseline by 17.5\% in mean success rate, with the CP module boosting it further by 32.9\%.
+We further validate \vilaintamp on a physical dual-arm robotic system.
+Project page: \\\url{https://omron-sinicx.github.io/ViLaIn-TAMP}